rubenreh/rubenreh/README.md

 - **Automated Garbage Can**
   Created an automated garbage can using Arduino, servo motor, and ultrasonic sensor to assist people with disabilities.

-- **TicTacToe Game**
-  Developed a C++ TicTacToe game in Visual Studio Code as an early practice project.

 ## 🌟 Leadership
 - **Engineering Ambassador**